Wetland situated in aerable land. Photo.

 Knowledge bank article on wetlands

 Our research teaches us that wetlands are complex ecosystems.
 Interventions and restoration efforts are not always beneficial in every context.
 It is therefore essential to consider multiple aspects when managing wetlands.
-We share our diverse water-related perspectives in a knowledge bank article to increase awareness and understanding of wetlands.
+We share our diverse water-related perspectives in a knowledge bank article to increase awareness and understanding of wetlands (in Swedish).

 Videos on Wetlands and Ponds